machine-learning-apps/actions-ml-cicd/README.md

 ## Example Of What We Are Trying To Solve With MLOps:

-The code-review and deployment process re: Machine Learning often involves making decisions about merging or deploying code where critical information regarding model performance and statistics are not readily available.
+The code-review process re: Machine Learning often involves making decisions about merging or deploying code where critical information regarding model performance and statistics are not readily available.
 This is due to the friction in including logging and statistics from model training runs in Pull Requests.
 For example, consider this excerpt from a [real pull-request](https://github.com/kubeflow/code-intelligence/pull/54) concerning a machine learning project:

 >![](images/pr.png)